Youngstown State Penguins football: Rivalries

 The Penguins had an annual rivalry with the Akron Zips for possession of the Steel Tire, a trophy based on the prominent industries of each respective city: tires for Akron and steel for Youngstown.
 The rivalry began in 1940 and was played again in 1941, then was contested annually from 1959–1963 and 1967–1995.
 Akron moved to Division I-A (FBS) in 1987 and joined the Mid-American Conference in 1992.
 Since 1995, the series has been dormant.
 Youngstown State leads the overall series 19–14–2.

 Notable players

 The Penguins have sent 21 players to the NFL, including safety Brandian Ross and guard Lamar Mady.
 Some of their most well-known football alumni include current ESPN Analyst Ron Jaworski, Jeff Wilkins, Paul McFadden, Donald Jones, and Cliff Stoudt.
-Former former Kansas head coach Mark Mangino played at and began his coaching career at Youngstown State.
+Former Kansas head coach Mark Mangino played at and began his coaching career at Youngstown State.
 Former Notre Dame head coach Bob Davie played for the Penguins.
 Quarterback Ray Isaac played in the Arena Football League.
 Rudy Florio played in the Canadian Football League.
 Actor Ed O'Neill, known for his roles in Married... with Children and Modern Family, played defensive lineman at Youngstown State.

 Future non-conference opponents

-Future non-conference opponents announced as of January 19, 2023.
+Future non-conference opponents announced as of October 14, 2025.